rust-lang/rust-forge/src/editions/edition-releases.md

 The modified cargo also allows setting the new edition without `cargo-features` being used.

-If the final `cargo fix` or `cargo check` steps fail, and the check succeeded on the previous master build, then that signals a regression where the migration failed.
+If the final `cargo fix` or `cargo check` steps fail, and the check succeeded on the previous main branch build, then that signals a regression where the migration failed.

 The Edition Project Group is then responsible for analyzing the report, and filing issues for any problems, and following up with teams for getting those fixed.